alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 For urgent cases out of office hours, you should contact the MHRA duty officer on 07795 641532.

+[SME question: How long does an import notification usually take (if not urgent)?]

 ##Fees

 Fees are charged annually using a banding system based on the number of notifications you submit.
 Customers are provided with an early estimate in the financial year, followed by an invoice once all the information for the year is available.

-[SME question: How are customer's provided with the estimate?]
+[Question for SME: How are customer's provided with the estimate?]

 Number of estimated notifications 	| Annual fee (£) -|-